mattdailis/pymerlin/README.md

 - [ ] Cell expiry
 - [ ] Polynomial evolution of cells
 - [ ] Value schemas (inferred from python types, maybe?)
+- [ ] Garbage collection of cells and effects (perhaps by wrapping integers in Supplier, and using `weakref.finalize`?)

 ## Prerequisites